 Worried about twin expenses?
-Learn 12 sneaky ways to beat the cost of twins — a must for moms who want to learn how to save money with twins!
+Learn how to beat the cost of twins — a must for the twin mom who wants to save money with two babies!

 I won’t lie: Having twins can be financially challenging.

 The first time I heard I was expecting two, one of the first thoughts I had was: How in the world will I afford the expenses?!

 I’ve found myself feeling strapped, especially in a high cost-of-living city.
 Preschool tuition cost more than our rent, and buying essentials like two cribs, two car seats, and even a minivan took its toll.
 I worried about the impact that having twins would have on our jobs and our savings.